How Top Entrepreneurs Use VAs to 3x Revenue Without Burnout

 The Strategic Delegation Framework

-Top-performing entrepreneurs follow a systematic approach to delegation that goes far beyond simple task assignment.
-They use what we call the Strategic Delegation Framework:
+Top-performing entrepreneurs follow a systematic approach to delegation.
+This goes far beyond simple task assignment.

 Successful entrepreneurs categorize all activities into four quadrants: